 College is probably the first time you do not have your entire day structured for you.
-There are no formal class periods and no one is forcing you to go to class.
+There are no formal class periods and no one is forcing you to attend class.
 You need to learn how to manage your time wisely.
-I highly recommend that you start using google calendar or a physical calendar - the reminders app will also become your best friend.
+I highly recommend that you start using Google Calendar or a physical calendar - the reminders app will also become your best friend.
 However do not just schedule classes or academic events, make sure to schedule the fun stuff too.

 Do your readings

 A lot of people think because there do not tend to be daily assignments in college like there were in high school that it is okay to not do their weekly readings.
 But I am telling you right now this will be your undoing if you do your readings every week and take notes (which I highly recommend) this will help you ace your exams and you will be way more prepared for them than the people who did not do the readings.
 You do not want to be doing hundreds of pages of readings days before the exam.

 Is there a speaker on campus?
 Go see them!
 Most major universities have so many amazing opportunities, speakers, and events.
 You will never get the wealth of knowledge anywhere else than you get at a university.
 Use your tuition wisely and go to as much as you can.
 Learning extends way further than the classroom.

 Become friends with your professors

 Be the student who goes above and beyond with your professor, especially if they are in a field that you are interested in.
 These are the people who will write you letters of recommendation when you are applying to internships, scholarships, jobs, or graduate school.
 Beyond this having a strong relationship with them allows you not only more knowledge from them but opportunities such as connections they may have within your industry.